 Our guide on things to do in Ohakune

 Ohakune provides the perfect base for some seriously awesome adventures.
 You’ll find this lively yet chilled out town on the southern foothills of the island’s largest active volcano, Mt Ruapehu.
 The area absolutely hums come the winter season, whether you’re wanting to play in the snow, cosy up with a coffee at NZ’s highest cafe (trust us the views are breath-taking!), enjoy a couple of mulled wines fireside or soak weary muscles at the geothermal springs – Ohakune has it all.
 During summer it is a hive of outdoor activities.
 Here you can enjoy hikes, bike rides, canoe trips, horse trekking and mountain biking!
 This picturesque ‘carrot capital’ has something for everyone – families, snow-shredders, nature enthusiasts and romantics.
 We’ve rounded up 10 of the best Ohakune activities!
-For where to stay in Ohakune, take a look here.
+To view our Ohakune Bache’s click here.

 See 10 of our favourite things to do in Ohakune…

 1. Gateway to The Tongariro Crossing

 Found in the Tongariro National Park is the world-renowned Tongariro Crossing – often described as one of New Zealand’s best one-day hikes.
 You’ll traverse 19.4km of spectacular volcanic alpine terrain, complete with craters, scoria, lava flows, mountain springs and of course the breath-taking emerald lakes which contrast splendidly with the fiery red crater.
 The crossing has had it’s moments of fame, including Mt Ngauruhoe aka Mt Doom of Mordor in the Lord of the Rings.
 For the low down on how to prepare, what to bring and shuttle services check out this guide.

 2. Ski, snowboard or sled